Broker Check

 What is your process for creating a financial plan?

-The process involves understanding your current finances, identifying goals, analyzing opportunities and risks, creating a comprehensive written plan, and conducting regular reviews to adjust as life, economic, tax or market conditions changes.
+The financial planning process involves understanding your current finances, identifying goals, analyzing opportunities and risks, creating a comprehensive written plan, and conducting regular reviews to adjust as life, economic, tax or market conditions changes.

 What investment strategies do you use?